Your World Expands Through What You Perceive

 If you think that everything starts from what you think,

-So, this time, I would like to connect this story of ``you can create your own life'' and try replacing ``create'' with ``recognize'', thinking that some people may find it easier to understand.
+So today, I want to connect this story of “you can create your own life” and try replacing “create” with “perceive,” thinking some people may find it easier to understand.

-As I listen to your concerns, I often come across discussions about wanting to reconcile with your ex-partner.
+As I listen to your concerns, I often come across discussions about wanting to get back together with your ex.

 “He’s popular with girls and I’m worried.”